onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 “Wealth consists not in having great possessions, but in having few wants.” – Epictetus

 “For the simplicity on this side of complexity, I wouldn't give you a fig. But for the simplicity on the other side of complexity, for that I would give you anything I have.” — Oliver Wendell Holmes
+Why work on the story - Clarity and brevity are priceless

 "Individualism is a formidable lie." - Rene Girard